nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 This is very error-prone, due to some reasons:

-- Mismatch between the type used with `instanceof` operator and the type used to cast instance.
+- Mismatch between the type used with `instanceof` operator and the type used to cast the instance.

 ```java
 if (command instanceof LogicCommand) {